 - Moreover, utility bill payment is not being mentioned on credit reports so that you can make late payments, but several missed bills can have an impact.

 - Every new credit application will impact your credit score as it stays on your credit history for two years.
-Usually, lenders think that you are poor in managing your financials so that why applying for new credit has an impact o your credit score.
+Usually, lenders think that you are poor in managing your finances, so that is why applying for new credit has an impact on your credit score.